 The Duchess of Cornwall supports her husband, The Prince of Wales, in carrying out his work and duties as Heir to The Throne.
 She also undertakes public engagements on behalf of the charities that she supports.

-Since her marriage to The Prince of Wales in 2005, The Duchess of Cornwall has become Patron or President of over 90 charities and regularly attends events to support them.
+Since her marriage to The Prince of Wales in 2005, The Duchess of Cornwall has become Patron or President of approximately 100 charities and regularly attends events to support them.

-Her Royal Highness’s charity work is varied but several themes prevail: health, literacy, supporting victims of rape and sexual abuse and domestic violence, empowering women; food; animals and heritage and the arts.
+Her Royal Highness’s charity work is varied but several themes prevail: health, literacy, supporting those in need; the elderly, victims of rape and sexual abuse and domestic violence, empowering women; food; animals, dance and heritage and the arts.

-Her Royal Highness is also a devoted grandmother and step-grandmother.
+Her Royal Highness is also a devoted mother, stepmother, grandmother and step-grandmother.

 The Duchess of Cornwall was born Camilla Rosemary Shand on 17th July 1947 at King’s College Hospital London, the daughter of Major Bruce Middleton Hope Shand and the Hon Rosalind Maud Shand (nee Cubitt).